 SI.
-No. Preceding Financial Year Amount transferred to Unspent CSR Amount spent in the reporting Amount tran Amount remaining to be spent in Account under section 135 (6) (in Rs.)
+No. Preceding Financial Year Amount transferred to Unspent CSR Amount spent in the reporting sferred to any fu lule VII as per se if any Amount remaining to be spent in Account under section 135 (6) (in Rs.)
 Financial Year (in Rs.)
 Name of the Fund Amount (in Rs).
 Date of transfer succeeding financial years. (in Rs.)
-1. TOTAL
+1. 1.
+TOTAL